 Administration graduates are enrolled in the following law schools:

-University of Wisconsin-Madison, Marquette University, University of
+University of Wisconsin-Madison, Marquette University, University of Minnesota, University of

 Read what one of our recent graduates has to say about Political Science and Law School.